-In their response to this summary judgment motion and in response to the summary judgment motions filed in the two bellwether cases on the same day in this MDL, Plaintiffs raise for the first time the argument that they can survive summary judgment on specific causation without expert testimony.
-They also argue that the Court should remand all of the cases in the MDL back to the transferor courts for those courts to take up the issue on specific causation.
+In their response to this summary judgment motion and in response to the summary judgment motions filed in the two bellwether cases on the same day in this MDL, Plaintiffs raise for the first time the argument that they can survive summary judgment on both general and specific causation without expert testimony.
+Plaintiffs argue that Defendant has admitted that Lipitor can cause Type 2 diabetes at doses lower than 80 mg and that these alleged admissions are competent evidence of general causation.
+(Dkt.
+No. 1586 at 15-26).
+With regard to specific causation, Plaintiffs argue that they may be able to survive summary judgment with some evidence other than expert testimony and argue that the Court should remand all of the cases in the MDL back to the transferor courts for those courts to take up the issue on specific causation.
 The Court addresses each argument in turn.